Posted April 2025

 -

-Trade, transportation, and utilities recorded an increase of 10 jobs or 6.3% over-the-month and remained unchanged over-the-year.
+Trade, transportation, and utilities remained unchanged over-the-month and over-the-year.

 -